xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 # Introduction
 Network Services Orchestrator is a Cisco tool that provides end-to-end orchestration that spans multiple domains in your network.
 Using strict, standardized YANG models for both services and devices and a highly efficient abstraction layer between your network services and the underlying infrastructure, the orchestrator lets you automate Cisco and other vendor's devices.
 ## NSO
-NSO also provides 2 differents way to interacts with IOS-XR:
+NSO also provides 2 different way to interacts with IOS-XR:

 * The IOS-XR CLI NED for CLI configuration
 * The Netconf NED for Netconf/Yang configuration

-The IOS-XR CLI NED for your version of NSO should be downloaded and installed as a packages.
+The IOS-XR CLI NED for your version of NSO should be downloaded and installed as a package.
 For the Netconf NED, there are 2 ways to create the package

 1. Download all the models supported by XR on github: [Yang models for Cisco IOS-XR](https://github.com/YangModels/yang/tree/master/vendor/cisco/xr) and use the ncs-make-package command to create the package, once created you can install the package inside NSO.

 2. Use the NSO pioneer tool available on github: [Your Swiss army knife for NETCONF, YANG and NSO NEDs](https://github.com/NSO-developer/pioneer) to retrieve all the models from a device and create the package.

-The advantage of the second method is that you are certain that all the models are effectively supported by the device but the retrieve operation can take some time.
+The advantage of the second method is that you are certain that the device effectively supports all the models but the retrieve operation can take some time.

 NSO has a set of REST/RESTCONF northbound API that can be used to provision a devices using simple HTTP GET/PUT/POST request.
-In short only 3 operations are required:
+In short, only three operations are required:

 * Creating the device and associate it with the correct NED (Netconf/IOS-XR CLI)
 * Exchange the RSA keys between the device and NSO